Menu Close

 • Ids int - Can't be bothered

 I find that I very often use the letter O in front of many words.
-Unmade, unspoken, unseen, etc. It's very convenient.
-And we shorten words (listen to Ingemar Stenmark).
+Undone, unsprung, unseen, etc. It's very convenient.
+And that we shorten words (listen to Ingemar Stenmark).
 Also very convenient.
-We celebrate Stugsista on the coast of Västerbotten and the coast of Ostrobothnia on the last weekend in August...
-If you come a little further south in Norrland, it's called Lyskväll.
+Stugsista is celebrated on the coast of Västerbotten and the coast of Österbotten on the last weekend in August...
+If you go a little further south in Norrland, it's called Lyskväll.
 What is it called in Götaland? /Birgitta

 Thanks to: BP, Niklas A, Birgitta, British only